 Alaska Roommate Agreement

-The Alaska Roommate Agreement, also known as a “Housemate Contract,” is a document used to establish a set of rules and expectations regarding financial and non-financial matters regarding those living within the same rented property.
-The agreement does not include the landlord – as the document is completed in addition to the main lease.
-If an inter-roommate conflict is to occur that doesn’t relate to a condition signed within the original lease, the roommate agreement should contain steps or a course-of-action that the tenants should take to resolve their problem fairly.
-This is known as “Dispute Resolution” in the form.
+An Alaska roommate agreement, also known as a “housemate contract,” documents the preferences, rules, and expectations all bunkmates sharing the same residence concede to abide by.
+An unbinding obligation, it serves to encourage group harmony above all else.
+Also avoided in the document are any clauses that point to financial matters, with the exception of utility sharing.
+Rent is governed solely by the master lease tied to the property’s landlord.
+To reiterate, the agreement does not include the landlord – as the document is completed in addition to the main lease.
+If an inter-roommate conflict is to occur that doesn’t relate to a condition signed within the original lease, the form should contain steps or a course-of-action that the tenants should take to resolve their problem fairly.
+This is recognized as “Dispute Resolution”.